 Oppositional Defiant Disorder

-Every child goes through a stage where they ares simply stubborn and do not want to listen.
+Every child goes through a stage where they are simply stubborn and do not want to listen.
 This is the “boundary testing” stage of development.
 However, this behavior can reach extremes.
-Oppositional defiant disorder (ODD) is diagnosed in both children and teenagers, although the symptoms usually appear in early childhood – during the preschool ages of 2 to 5.
+Oppositional defiant disorder (ODD) is diagnosed in both children and teenagers, although the symptoms usually appear in early childhood – during the preschool ages of 2 to 5 years.

-Symptoms of oppositional defiant disorder fall into three main categories:
+Symptoms fall into three main categories:

 In order to determine the best options for your child, a full assessment must first be conducted by a trained therapist.